Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/overview/_index.md

 The Keycloak default `https` port conflicts with the default Kong TLS proxy port, and that can be a problem if both are started on the same host.

+{% if_version gte:3.5.x %}
+{:.note}
-**Note:** the mTLS proof of possession feature that validates OAuth 2.0 Mutual TLS Certificate Bound Access Tokens requires configuring Keycloak to validate client certificates using mTLS with the `--https-client-auth=request` option.
-For more information please refer to the [Keycloak documentation](https://www.keycloak.org/server/enabletls).
+> **Note:** The mTLS proof of possession feature that validates OAuth 2.0 Mutual TLS Certificate Bound Access Tokens requires configuring Keycloak to validate client certificates using mTLS with the `--https-client-auth=request` option.
+For more information, see the [Keycloak documentation](https://www.keycloak.org/server/enabletls).
+{% endif_version %}

 [keycloak]: http://www.keycloak.org/